Tongyunmen station

-Tongyunmen station (通运门站 (Tōngyùn Mén Zhàn)) is a station on Line 6 of the Beijing Subway.
+Tongyun Men station (通运门站 (Tōngyùn Mén Zhàn)) is a station on Line 6 of the Beijing Subway.
 Construction began on September 20, 2012.

-This station is located in Tongzhou District, Beijing.

 Currently, the station is not opened.
-It is scheduled to open in 2024.
+It is scheduled to open in 2026.
 Line 6 trains pass through this station but do not stop.

+This station is located in Tongzhou District, Beijing.

-Station Layout
+Station layout

 The station has an underground dual-island platform.